 Generative AI#

-We recommend that you set up any editors you use for the class to have any sort of generative-AI-assistance turned off.
-If you are using generative AI for other activities, try to use different editors for those activities.
+You must set up any editors you use for the class to have any sort of generative-AI-assistance turned off.
+If you are using generative AI for other activities, use different editors for those activities.

 None of this course’s content is made with generative AI.
 I (your course convenor) believe it is disrespectful to my students to give them AI slop.
 Please show the same respect to me and your tutors when submitting work.